calimero-archive/docs/docs/getting_started/signup.md

 import Logo from '../../static/img/login_form.png';

-You can sign up for Calimero developer shard, professional shard or Enterprise Shard.
-For information, see our various [Plans](https://www.calimero.network/plans).

 Signing up for Calimero is easy.
-Simply navigate to https://app.calimero.network/dashboard and sign in with your email and password.
-Once you have created an account, you will be redirected to the login form.
+Simply navigate to https://app.calimero.network/dashboard and sign up with your email and password.

 <img src={Logo} width="600" height="600"/>